PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 pass sequentially with `3 passed in 3.95s`, and YuNet again reproduces all five fixed artifact hashes.

+Center/size/offset terminal-head recovery is owned by `passes/center_size_offset_layout.py`.
+Its former roughly 390-line raw helper is a thin compatibility dispatcher at the same position between tanh-GELU and LeakyReLU.
+The call receives Session `LayoutState`; its public symbol and legacy statistic remain unchanged.

+The owner classifies three independent typed NHWC-to-NCHW Transpose roots by their semantic branch contracts rather than searching the following sixteen operators.
+The center root must have singleton channel and close through Logistic/Maximum/Minimum into a valid `[N,H*W]` Reshape.
+The size root uses the same activation prefix and a valid `[N,C,H*W]` Reshape/GatherND tail.
+The offset root closes directly through the equivalent Reshape/GatherND tail.
+Static shape, independently dynamic signature, dtype, per-tensor quantization, producer ownership, exact consumer slots, graph order, provenance, public boundaries, and known logical/physical layouts are proven for every branch.
+Ambiguous triples are rejected rather than selected by proximity.

+Each GatherND coordinate Concat is independently classified as batch, dynamic axis, and channel coordinates.
+The axis coordinate must be the exact output of a typed Reshape; the two immutable integer grids must be in range for the proven batch and channel dimensions.
+INT32 and INT64 coordinates, arbitrary original Concat order, a shared coordinate Concat, and equal-valued batch and channel grids are supported.
+The Concat output is closed over exactly the planned GatherND input slots before its inputs change from `[batch, channel, axis]` to `[batch, axis, channel]`.

+Size and offset Reshape literals rotate from `[N,C,HW]` to `[N,HW,C]` while preserving inferred `-1` dimensions and their option metadata.
+Shape constants are grouped by identity and exact input slot.
+An exclusive constant changes in place; a shared constant receives one deterministic typed copy-on-write clone, leaving unrelated consumers on the original value.
+The six activation intermediates move to the proven NHWC view, the two rank-three Reshape outputs become NWC, and LayoutState changes only with the accepted transaction.

+The immutable plan captures every input rewrite, constant use, option change, metadata update, removal, tensor/operator contract, and public list.
+It is fully re-resolved before apply.
+One differential graph index rewires slots and compacts all three adapters; graph-ordered candidates and an optional rewrite limit replace the raw fixed-point loop.
+Pruning occurs only after success.

+Thirty-seven focused cases cover static/dynamic views, INT32/INT64 shape and coordinate buffers, binary operand order, per-tensor quantization, inferred dimensions, shared constants and coordinates, numerical equivalence, GraphIndex, LayoutState, candidate limits, idempotence, and twenty-two unsafe transactional no-op variants.
+Pre/post characterization on five short models produces twenty zero-match invocations with unchanged operator/tensor counts.
+The owner, adjacent activation/layout suites, active fixtures, and complete architecture suite pass together with `399 passed in 42.94s`.
+TensorFlow- blocked direct/default/`-cotof` checks pass sequentially with `3 passed in 3.99s`, and YuNet reproduces all five fixed artifact hashes.

 The terminal hard-activation recovery and its immediately following optional generic Transpose cleanup share one lazy `ModelIRPassStateScope`.
 The hard runner keeps its exact late configuration: HardSwish is disabled, both